Levoileuxcodeur/Data-Analytics---Capstone-Project/README.md

 # Introduction

-This project idea is based on my dream to one day move from where I live to another city and be able to find a neighborhood that match my lifestyle.
+This project idea is based on my dream of one day move from where I live to another city and be able to find a neighborhood that match my lifestyle.

 When moving to a new city, it is difficult to identify which neighborhoods suit our needs without already having spent some time in the city.

-Therefore, I created a tool that will allow me to identify what I like in their current neighborhood and find similar neighborhoods in an pther city of my choice.
+Therefore, I created a tool that will allow me to identify what neighborhoods I like in my current and find similar neighborhoods in an other city of my choice.

-Grouping factors amgonst will be amount of venues of different categories: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.
+Grouping factors amgonst the neighborhoods will be amount of venues of different categories: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.
 (Those categories are Foursquare top-level categories)

 # Data